The State of Election Security

 Insecure technology protecting the vote

 The other top concern facing election officials is the complicated, patchwork-by-design electronic voting systems that assist elections across the country.
-It is virtually impossible for a ballot cast in America in 2020 to never touch a computer, from computerized voter registries; to electronic pollbooks used at voting locations to verify that a person is who they say they are and should be voting at that location when they cast their ballot; to computer voting machines that record votes; to vote-tallying machines
+It is virtually impossible for a ballot cast in America in 2020 to never touch a computer, from computerized voter registries; to electronic pollbooks used at voting locations to verify that a person is who they say they are and should be voting at that location when they cast their ballot; to computer voting machines that record votes; to vote-tallying machines.

 While that doesn’t intrinsically put votes at risk, expert advice on how to secure that computerized chain has been ignored too often in the United States.
 That we know how to secure electronic voting systems, but haven’t broadly done so, is what worries election security experts.